muskaan1341/Swag_lab/README.md

+pip install -r requirements.txt

 # Swag Lab Automation

-This project automates end-to-end testing for the Swag Labs web application using Selenium, Pytest, and the Page Object Model (POM) design pattern.
+This project provides automated end-to-end testing for the Swag Labs web application using Selenium WebDriver, Pytest, and the Page Object Model (POM) design pattern.

+The framework is built for maintainability and scalability, ensuring test logic is clearly separated from page interactions.
+This makes the suite easy to extend, debug, and manage over time.

 ## Project Structure